-NPCs are the element that separates a proper role-playing game from some lesser combat or exploration simulation.
+NPCs are the element that separates a proper RPG from a mere combat or exploration simulation.
 Through NPCs a Referee communicates information, conveys the tone of the setting, creates the illusion of reality within the game, and allows the players to display the personalities and quirks of their own characters.

-Imagine a game with no towns, no villages, no nations, no factions.
-No churches, no guilds, no simple farmers, no shopkeepers, no pilgrims, no children.
-No rival adventurers, no evil villains, no damsels in distress, no despicable spies, no saboteurs.
+Imagine a game with no cities, no nations, no factions.
+No churches, no guilds, no farmers, no shopkeepers, no pilgrims, no children.
+No rival adventurers, no villains, no innocent victims, no despicable spies, no saboteurs.